Skip to main content

 RESTful API Design - POST vs PUT vs PATCH

-In a previous article, we had a look at the basics of REST API design.
-In that post, we mentioned the various HTTP methods, but we didn't dig deep and explore the difference between HTTP POST, HTTP PUT and HTTP PATCH.
-In this blog post we'll not only explore these differences but also discuss idempotent and safe HTTP methods.
+In a previous article, we looked at the basics of REST API design.
+We mentioned the various HTTP methods but didn’t dig into the differences between POST, PUT, and PATCH.
+This post covers those differences, plus idempotent and safe HTTP methods.

-Translating the above to REST would mean that http://domain.com/house using HTTP POST would be constructing a house on the land at parcel 1.
-(1 is an auto-generated system ID)
+In REST terms, calling http://domain.com/house with HTTP POST would build a house on parcel 1 (1 being an auto-generated system ID).

 POST